sguzik/Year-in-Review/README.md

 The project also uses Isotope, a JavaScript library, to handle layout.

+## Getting started
+This documentation assumes that you've downloaded all the project files to your local machine.
+To do that [click here](https://github.com/sguzik/Year-in-Review/archive/master.zip).
+You can also download all the files by clicking "Clone or download" on the top right corner of this page and using the .zip option.

+The JSON creator script uses the programming language Python, which is installed on Mac laptops by default.
+Using this script should not require any customization or upgrading of Mac's default Python installation.

 ## Using the JSON creator script
 During the year, we record each editorial in a Google Spreadsheet.
 The JSON Creator takes that information (downloaded as a CSV) and reformats it for use